OtavioBernardes/dev-pay-api/README.md

 3. Copy the .env.example file as .env: `cp .env.example .env`
 4. Add .env values
 5. Install all dependencies: `npm install`
-6. Run mysqlDb and Redis service with docker compose: `docker-compose up mysqldb -d` `docker-compose up redis -d`
+6. Run docker compose: `docker-compose up -d`
-6. Run `npx prisma migrate dev`
+6. Run `npm run migration`
 7. Run `npm run dev`
 8. The server runs on: http://localhost:3333
 9. Run a request to create a new account in: